Working & Job Opportunities at The Hideout Lodge & Guest Ranch

 Customer service skills

-Good Computer skills (will have onsite training on reservation software)
+Good Computer skills (experience in Word, Excel, Power Point and Outlook required.
+Will provide training on reservation software)

 Office Assistant will receive at least 1 day off per week where able